 General Knowledge

-Australia Geography & Area – A Continent in Itself
+Australia – Geography & Area

 Australia, officially the Commonwealth of Australia, is both a country and a continent – a unique combination.
-Its total land area is approximately 7.69 million square kilometres, making it the worldโ€™s sixth-largest country by land area.
+Its total land area is approximately 7.69 million square kilometres, making it the world’s sixth-largest country by land area.
+Despite its immense size, Australia is remarkably flat and arid, with large central deserts, low-lying plateaus, and sparsely populated outback regions.
+The coastline stretches thousands of kilometres, and the country includes several external territories.

 Population at a Glance

-Australiaโ€™s population is estimated to be around 27.98 million (2025).
+Australia’s population is estimated to be around 27.98 million (2025).

-Yet, the population density is extremely low – on average, only 3โ€“4 people per square kilometre.
+Yet, the population density is extremely low – on average, only 3–4 people per square kilometre.

 A large portion of Australians live near the coast, particularly in the southeastern regions, while the vast interior remains sparsely inhabited.